Intelligent Multimodal Multi-Sensor Fusion-Based UAV Identification, Localization, and Countermeasures for Safeguarding Low-Altitude Economy: Introduction

-A diagram of UAV control and management in restricted areas is shown in Figure 2.
-We divide the entire process of UAV control and management into three steps: identification, localization, and countermeasures \cite{liu2025toward,10759668}.
-The primary step is UAV identification \cite{10513356}.
-Specifically, UAV identification can employ a variety of approaches.
+Specifically, a typical diagram of UAV management in restricted areas is shown in Figure 2.
+To address the protection requirements of highly sensitive areas, the UAV security management system must not only accurately identify UAVs but also achieve high-precision localization and real-time dynamic data updating.
+On this basis, it further needs to implement effective disposal of targeted UAVs through countermeasures.
+Based on this, we divide the entire process of UAV management into identification, localization, and countermeasures\footnote{Although some devices can simultaneously achieve identification and localization of UAVs, there exist fundamental differences between the two in terms of implementation logic.
+Identification aims to determine the existence of UAVs, while localization focuses on accurately measuring their spatial coordinates.
+To avoid confusion, this paper maintains a clear distinction between these two key components.} \cite{liu2025toward, gao2024emerging}.
+The primary step is UAV identification.
+Based on the core sensing principles, UAV identification can be categorized into several approaches.
 UAV identification based on radio frequency (RF) signals is widely adopted.
 However, practical scenarios show that these signals exhibit time-frequency domain dynamic characteristics, with their modulation methods also evolving toward higher complexity \cite{10829621}.
-Another widely adopted solution is radar, which achieves UAV detection by emitting electromagnetic waves and receiving target echoes \cite{8008140,9519838}.
-However, UAVs weak signals are easily submerged, making stable identification and differentiation challenging.
+Another widely adopted solution is radar, which emits electromagnetic waves and receives target echoes for UAV detection \cite{8008140,9519838}.
+However, its limitations lie in the fact that the echo signals of small UAVs are excessively weak and prone to being submerged by background noise \cite{11130553, 7508914}.
 Opto-electronic (OE) sensors, meanwhile, are well-suited for detecting small, fast-moving targets at low altitudes \cite{9694151,4161589}.
 Nevertheless, their performance is highly dependent on environmental conditions.
-In adverse weather or low-light scenarios, their imaging performance degrades significantly.
-Lastly, acoustic UAV recognition features low deployment costs and easy scalability.
+Acoustic UAV identification features low deployment costs and easy scalability \cite{10933667}.
 However, it is also susceptible to environmental noise interference and has a limited detection range \cite{8950116}.
+To address the inherent limitations of UAV unimodal identification, proven technological evolution experience from the autonomous driving \cite{10316635} can be drawn on to promote the transformation of the identification system towards a multi-sensor fusion architecture \cite{10138659}.
+Building on this, artificial intelligence (AI) technology can be introduced to fuse data from multiple sensors and extract spatiotemporal, spectral, and image features of UAVs, and thereby enhance the UAV identification performance.